antoniovmonge/gdelt/README.md

 ```

 > Still to be implemented the creation of the `csvfiles` and `parquetfiles` directories.
-At the moment this two folder can be created manually.
+At the moment, these two folder can be created manually.